- morphine sulfate

 Nervous system disorders: Sedation, drowsiness.

-Psychiatric disorders: Disorientation, hallucinations, dysphoria, euphoria, tolerance and dependence.
+Psychiatric disorders: Disorientation, hallucinations, dysphoria, euphoria, tolerance.

-Skin: Urticaria, skin rash, pain at injection site, contact dermatitis
+Skin: Urticaria, skin rash, pain at injection site, contact dermatitis.

 CNS and nervous system: Headache, vertigo, agitation, convulsions, impairment of taste, mood changes, changes of cognitive and sensory abilities, insomnia, intracranial hypertension, tremor.